 The microphone quality of the Vengeance 2000 is significantly improved over the Vengeance 1500, in that “s” sounds are no longer as sharp, and the noise floor during periods of silence is also reduced.
 Speech is perfectly clear for games and Skype calls, but there’s still just enough of a noise floor to be unsuitable for professional Youtube commentaries unless you clean up the audio in Audacity first before uploading.

 The Corsair Vengeance 2000 isn’t all bad.
-Corsair obviously spent a bunch of time making small refinements to their headset design, and hopefully we’ll see these changes preserved in future products.
-I’m especially fond of the new volume roller, lighter weight materials and improved microphone.
-The extra bass and kick is also nice since it still seems to blend well with the highs and lows the 50mm drivers have to offer, but I’d be careful about upping the bass any further than Reference.
-Perhaps most the most impressive tweak is that the clamping feel has been completely eliminated, placing the headset on par with Razer’s Megalodon for extreme comfort.
+Corsair obviously spent a bunch of time making small refinements to their headset design, and hopefully, we’ll see these changes preserved in future products.
+I’m especially fond of the new volume roller, lighter weight materials, and improved microphone.
+The extra bass and kick are also nice since it still seems to blend well with the highs and lows the 50mm drivers have to offer, but I’d be careful about upping the bass any further than Reference.
+Perhaps the most impressive tweak is that the clamping feel has been completely eliminated, placing the headset on par with Razer’s Megalodon for extreme comfort.

 What bothers me is that despite all of these positive changes, the Vengeance 2000 ultimately fails to deliver on its promise of surround sound gaming.
 A compatibility profile of < 45% is simply inexcusable, especially in light of the fact that only six months ago it was a Corsair that bested all other headsets I’ve reviewed to date.
 Throw in the fact that you can’t watch movies in surround sound, and you’ve lost most of the reason to pick up a wireless headset in the first place.
 HTPC lovers and couch gamers should definitely be looking elsewhere for their wireless surround fix.

-In the meantime, Corsair seriously needs to rethink their strategy when it comes to selling this headset.
-Either drop the surround label and lower the price accordingly, or roll out a new driver that restores surround compatibility and lost functionality.
-A $150 street price would have been fine if the Vengeance 2000 actually worked as advertised since the stereo quality and comfort help justify the premium cost, but right now you can find other gaming-oriented wireless headsets for $50 less with good enough stereo, decent comfort and vastly superior surround.
+In the meantime, Corsair seriously needs to rethink its strategy when it comes to selling this headset.
+Either drop the “surround” label and lower the price accordingly or roll out a new driver that restores surround compatibility and lost functionality.
+A $150 street price would have been fine if the Vengeance 2000 actually worked as advertised since the stereo quality and comfort help justify the premium cost, but right now you can find other gaming-oriented wireless headsets for $50 less with good enough stereo, decent comfort, and vastly superior surround.